gportella/Nucleic-Acids-structure-and-thermodynamics/NA_protein_interaction/readme.md

 ## Compute interactions between a group of atoms against two other groups of atoms from MD trajectories (Gromacs XTC files)

-It computes both electrostatic and Lennard-Jones interactions, it can use a cut-off and neigbour searching to speed up the calculation.
+Tool to compute both electrostatic and Lennard-Jones interactions, it can use a cut-off and neigbour searching to speed up the calculation.
 Compare to using gmx mdrun -rerun is slower, but it is a bit more flexible in defining the interaction groups.